-- (1) If any of the above courses are required for the Major or Minor area, students may substitute the equivalent ★3 or ★6 from Non-Education - (2) Students enrolled in Field Experience courses should note the following: - a.
-Final examinations in concurrent lecture courses may be scheduled outside designated examination weeks. - Students may be required to student teach during designated - Reading Week (Winter Term) may be moved to coincide with school systems' Spring Break.
+- (2) Students enrolled in Field Experience courses should note the following: - Final examinations in concurrent lecture courses may be scheduled outside designated examination weeks. - Students may be required to student teach during designated examination weeks. - Reading Week (Winter Term) may be moved to coincide with school systems' Spring Break.